crate/crate-howtos/docs/best-practices/migrating-from-mysql.rst

 Introduction
 ============

-There are various ways to migrate your existing data from MySQL_ to CrateDB_.
+Various ways exist to migrate your existing data from MySQL_ to CrateDB_.
 However, these methods may differ in performance.
 A fast and reliable way to migrate is to use CrateDB's existing export and import tools.